2023 Best Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 After completing their Bachelor's Degree, criminal justice graduates from USC Upstate carry an average student debtload of $31,416.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $191.

 South University, Columbia did quite well in this year’s ranking of the best places for criminal justice and corrections students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the suburb of Columbia, South University, Columbia is a private for-profit school with a small student population.
+Located in the suburb of Columbia, South University, Columbia is a private for-profit college with a fairly small student population.

 While working on their Bachelor's Degree, criminal justice majors at South University, Columbia accumulate an average of around $46,108 in student debt.